DataSQRL/sqrl/README.md

 DataSQRL has a pluggable engine model that supports technologies like Apache Kafka, Apache Flink, Postgres, and Eclipse Vert.x to execute the steps of the pipeline.
 The topology of the data pipeline is defined in a JSON package file which specifies the engines to use in the pipeline.
 DataSQRL's optimizer builds efficient data pipelines against the configured engines that optimize physical data models, partitioning, view materialization vs. query execution, and data flow. <br />
 DataSQRL has adapters for various data sources like Apache Kafka, file system, S3, etc. Additional engines and adapters can be added to the compiler (it's open-source, wink wink).

+## What is DataSQRL for?

+DataSQRL makes it easier, faster, and less expensive to build efficient data pipelines that:

+* have multiple processing steps, because DataSQRL can optimize the resulting computational DAG.
+* combine stream processing with database querying, because DataSQRL manages the integration between stream and database and provides an abstraction layer for a streaming database.
+* expose processed data through an API, because DataSQRL generates an API server and integration into the data pipeline from an API specification.
+* require iterative development, because DataSQRL provides developer tooling that enables rapid iteration cycles.

+DataSQRL provides these benefits through a purposeful abstraction layer, compile-time optimization, and developer tooling.
+That means, DataSQRL might *not* be a good choice for use cases that require extremely high performance (i.e. millions of records a second or more) where every implementation detail needs to be optimized.

 ## Example

 We are going to create a data pipeline that ingests temperature readings and aggregates them for realtime querying.